nmdeguia/ezlogparse/README.md

 | --timewindow, -t | Specify timewindow | 14400 seconds | integer
 | --oncampaddr, -ipc | Specify campus ip address | 10.X.X.X | string

+Notes:

+- Directory is the current working directory.
+If this is unspecified, then the parser will only analyze one default/specified log.
+- Need to specify '*' if we want to run the script on all the files with that file extension.
+Note that if you want to run multiple files, the script only works by opening a separate directory from the current working directory of the script.

 Sample usage:

 > $ python ezlogparse.py -v -f ezproxy.log -gst